 There are a good many pathetic Pisceans wandering about trying desperately to become good accountants or stock brokers or insurance agents wondering why they feel hopeless and depressed and lethargic while their Taurean and Capricornian compatriots really enjoy their jobs.
 By Liz Greene, The Outer Planets & Their Cycles

-As a Pisces, I think Greene is right and we have to find something in our lives which gives life to our imagination, dreams and feeling nature.
-Or else, drown our sorrows and meet the with the fate of suffering in our misery for failing to find joy and purpose in the earth world.
+I think Greene is right and Pisces must find something in their life which gives life to their imagination, dreams and feeling nature.
+Or else, drown their sorrows and meet the fate of suffering for failing to find joy and purpose in the earth world.

 The urge to get beyond – or free from – the demands of the ego drives Pisces toward transcendent glory, or escapism.
 These Sun signs are also notorious dreamers and drifters; mundane reality holds little meaning for them and potentially they may become channels for energy which is deeply universal and healing or thrill-seekers forever chasing an elusive, and impractical fantasy.
 The possibilities within this Sun sign actually conflict since the Neptunian urge which breaks down boundaries and dissolves self, can manifest destructively or constructively depending on whether the self is broken down in service of a higher ideal or simply broken down.
 The urge to give the self over is so strong for this sign that Pisces is renowned for its gullibility and lack of worldliness; for succumbing to the role of victim.
 For Pisces, the greatest challenge seems to lie in fixing on a truly worthwhile dream: a union which partakes of the Divine and can therefore carry the self aloft to a plane that transcends the separate state.